MySQL Monitoring Best Practices

 Solutions developed by Percona

-There is the PMM Server that stores information and the PMM Client that collects it.
+There is a PMM Server that stores information and a PMM Client that collects it.

-A range of resource information is provided on the dashboard.
+A complete set of resource information is provided on the dashboard.

 Mackerel provides a plugin for collecting MySQL resources.